IDEs for Kotlin development

 Read more about Android Studio in the official documentation.

-The Kotlin plugin for Eclipse should be installed manually from the Eclipse Marketplace.
+You can install the Kotlin plugin manually from the Eclipse Marketplace.

 Compatibility with the Kotlin language versions

 For IntelliJ IDEA and Android Studio the Kotlin plugin is bundled with each IDE release.
 When the new Kotlin version is released, these IDEs will suggest updating Kotlin to the latest version automatically.
 See the latest supported language version for each IDE in Kotlin releases.